 A quick summary of this introduction before we get into more detail.

 1. Leadership competencies are leadership behaviors and skills.

-2. Leaders function at different Levels of Development, and competencies are understood and expressed differently at later-stage levels.
-At later-stage capacity levels they generate more engagement, better and more sustainable results, and in general do more good for those in the world including those in their organizations.
+2. Leaders function at diverse Levels of Development, and competencies are understood and expressed differently at later-stage levels.
+At later-stage capacity levels leaders generate more engagement, better and more sustainable results, and in general do more good for those in the world including those in their organizations.

 3. Vertical Development focuses on increasing the capacity to use any competencies more effectively, and thus the capacity to lead more effectively during times of increasing volatility, uncertainty, complexity, ambiguity (VUCA) and rapid change.

 4. Some competencies aren’t even viable until a leader reaches a certain stage of development.
-For example, if a leader isn’t able to take or seek the perspectives of others well, how can that leader be an even minimally effective coach?
+For example, if a leader can’t take or seek the perspectives of others well, how can that leader be an even minimally effective coach?

 5. Therefore, depending on how a competency is defined, there may be a “capacity gap” for a particular leader to be able to embody that competency at a minimally effective level.
-That is, until that leader is able to think at a later-stage capacity level, s/he will be unable to demonstrate that competence, no matter how much s/he is rewarded, encouraged, or punished.
+That is, until that leader can think at a later-stage capacity level, s/he will be unable to demonstrate that competence, no matter how much s/he is rewarded, encouraged, or punished.

 6. Whatever the competency, it will always be expressed more effectively by leaders thinking at a later-stage capacity level.